 Conversely, a decentralized digital network is a network in which multiple nodes store and process data.
+Digital networks play a crucial role in our interconnected world, shaping how information is shared and accessed.
+The debate between centralized and decentralized digital networks has become increasingly relevant as technology evolves.

 There are advantages and disadvantages to centralized and decentralized networks, and choosing one will largely depend on your specific requirements.
 This blog will deliver the crucial differences between centralized and decentralized digital networks.